overview

 History

 This playground was officially named in 1987 after a hero of the American Revolution, Baron Friedrich Wilhelm Augustus von Steuben, thus inadvertently honoring a gay man of the 18th century.
-In 1777, as a brigade major in the Prussian military, von Steuben (1730-1794) was threatened with prosecution for his homosexual “familiarities” with young men.
-In Paris, he met Benjamin Franklin, who, though aware of these charges, contacted George Washington, who was desperate for an officer to assist in instilling discipline and training in the rag-tag Continental Army.
-Von Steuben served crucial roles in the war as inspector general, major general, and Washington’s chief of staff.
-After the war, von Steuben became an American citizen and first moved to Manhattan, and was later awarded a pension and properties in New York State and New Jersey.
+In 1763, after 17 years in the Prussian military, von Steuben was dismissed, possibly due to the scheming of a rival.
+After service elsewhere, he attempted to join the army again in 1777, but an anonymous complaint was filed alleging his homosexuality.
+(Many historians today agree that von Steuben was, in fact, homosexual).
+In Paris that year, he met Benjamin Franklin, who, though likely aware of these rumors, knew that George Washington was desperate for an officer to assist in instilling discipline and training in the rag-tag Continental Army.
+Franklin provided von Steuben with letters of introduction to Washington and leaders of the American Congress.
+Von Steuben began his service at Valley Forge and was made an inspector general in 1778 by Washington.
+He succeeded in instilling discipline in the soldiers, developing one standard of drills for the troops, and raising morale.
+In 1779 he codified his regulations into a training manual.
+Von Steuben’s service is widely credited as a critical factor in the American army winning the Revolutionary War.
+After the war, von Steuben became an American citizen and first moved to Manhattan, and was later awarded a pension and properties in New Jersey and New York State.

 Land for the Steuben Playground was acquired through condemnation by the NYC Department of Parks and Recreation as part of the construction of the Brooklyn-Queens Connecting Highway (now Brooklyn-Queens Expressway).
 This park was unofficially called Steuben Playground for years prior to its official naming.